greggoryhogan/wiseuv/wp-content/plugins/shortcodes-ultimate/readme.txt

 ### Where can I get help?

 First, visit the [Help Center](https://getshortcodes.com/support/).
 If you get stuck, ask for help at the [community support forum](https://wordpress.org/support/plugin/shortcodes-ultimate).
-Also, you can get personal support from the developer by purchasing any of the [premium add-ons](https://getshortcodes.com/add-ons/).

 ## Changelog

-### 5.12.0
+### 5.12.8

-**What's new**

-- New options `class` and `class_single` for the *Posts* shortcode.
-Use new options to specify custom CSS classes for the container and for a single post item respectively.
-- Tested compatibility with WordPress 5.9
+**Security update**

+This update features security improvements and is recommended for all users

 ---
 [Version history →](https://plugins.trac.wordpress.org/browser/shortcodes-ultimate/trunk/changelog.txt)